LaboBrice/Quebec_forest_recruitment_and_disturbances/README.md

 *Results:*

 We found a significant range shifts for temperate species.
 Recruitment was primarily influenced by the presence of conspecific adults.
-Disturbances had diverse effects, generally benefiting Acer rubrum (red maple), a generalist and opportunistic temperate species.
-While clearcut and fire had a positive mid-term (10-50 years) impact on pioneer species, partial cut favored temperate species recruitment to a greater extent.
+Disturbances had diverse effects, generally benefiting *Acer rubrum* (red maple), a generalist and opportunistic temperate species.
+While clearcut and fire had a positive mid-term (10-50 years) impact on pioneer species, partial cut favohttps://www.howqueryengineswork.com/00-acknowledgments.htmlured temperate species recruitment to a greater extent.

 *Conclusion:*